ianstormtaylor/slate/docs/reference/plugins/plugin.md

 If no other plugin handles this event, it will be handled by the [Core plugin](./core.md).

 ### `onSelect`
-`Function onSelect(event: Event, data: Object, state: State, editor: Editor) => State || Void`
+`Function onSelect(event: Event, data: Object, change: Change, editor: Editor) => Change || Void`

 This handler is called whenever the native DOM selection changes.

-The `data` object contains a State [`Selection`](../models/selection.md) object representing the new selection.
+The `data` object contains a [`Selection`](../models/selection.md) object representing the new selection.

 If no other plugin handles this event, it will be handled by the [Core plugin](./core.md).